AdobeDocs/workfront.en/help/quicksilver/scenario-planner/share-a-plan.md

   <!--
   <MadCap:conditionalText data-mc-conditions="QuicksilverOrClassic.Draft mode">
-  or a plan must be shared with you
+  or a plan must be shared with you (NOTE: drafted because this is not available right now; will be in the future; when this comes, edit the next sentence as well.)
   </MadCap:conditionalText>
   -->

   to share it with other users.
 You cannot share plans that are shared with you.
 * You can only share a plan with other users.
 You cannot share plans with groups, teams, or companies.
 * You must first save a plan before you can share it.
 * You can share a URL to a plan with another user.
-If the user does not have permissions to at least view the plan, they can request access to the plan from the plan creator when they receive the URL.&nbsp;For information about requesting access to a plan, see [Request access to a plan in the Adobe Workfront Scenario Planner](../scenario-planner/request-access-to-plan.md).
+If the user does not have permissions to at least view the plan, they can request access to the plan from the plan creator when they receive the URL.&nbsp;For information about requesting access to a plan, see [Request access to a plan in the Scenario Planner](../scenario-planner/request-access-to-plan.md).
 * When sharing multiple plans in bulk, they must all be plans that you created.
 If you select a plan that you created and a plan shared with you, the Share icon does not display on the list of plans.
 * When sharing multiple plans that have already been shared with others, the users you share with do not replace but are added to the existing users on each plan you selected.